 ☑️ Tips on Finding a Job in Canada as a Foreigner

 Canada is a beautiful country, but finding work in Canada is not as easy as you would hope.
 Not because there are no job openings; the difficulty is obtaining a visa that allows you to work there.
 The good news is that, though it may not be simple, it is achievable, and there are several strategies to consider.

 Luckily, we’re here to provide some great tips for you to use when finding a job in Canada as a foreigner.

 You’ll want to create a professional CV tailored to the Canadian market for the new market you’re entering.
-Spend some time improving this (ideally before arrival).
+Spend some time learning how to create a strong CV for Canadian employers and then improve your current one (ideally before arrival).

 Several provinces in Canada focus on specific industries.
 For instance, Ottawa is home to the public sector, Toronto is home to finance and IT businesses, Calgary is home to the insurance, manufacturing, and metal mining sectors, and Vancouver is home to logistics and real estate.